-If on April 22, 2020 your shares were registered directly in your name with our transfer agent, Computershare Trust Company, N.A., then you are a stockholder of record.
-As a stockholder of record, you may vote by virtually attending the meeting, vote by proxy by completing and returning a proxy card, or vote over the Internet.
-Whether or not you plan to virtually attend the meeting, we urge you to vote by completing and returning a proxy card or by voting over the Internet to ensure your vote is counted.
+If on August 1, 2023, your shares were registered directly in your name with our transfer agent, Computershare Trust Company, N.A., then you are a stockholder of record.
+As a stockholder of record, you may vote at the Annual Meeting virtually or vote by proxy prior to the Annual Meeting.
+Whether or not you plan to attend the Annual Meeting, we urge you to vote by proxy electronically through the Internet, over the telephone or by completing and returning a printed proxy card that you may request or that we may elect to deliver at a later time to ensure your vote is counted.